JananiBalabaskar/DatabaseTesting_Midterm/README.md

 # Online Bookstore Database
- Online bookstore, needs database management to support operations.
+ The online bookstore sells physical books, e-books, and audiobooks which need database management to support operations to  browse the catalog, make purchases, and leave reviews.

 ## Duties of the individual members